 Amazon is far and away the leader in the E-C0mmerce space.
 Their growth continues at an exceptional pace.
 And they continue to expand their products, services, and capabilities.
 In short they continue to press their advantage and make it difficult for anyone else to compete with them.
+You need a Blue Ocean strategy!

 The Amazon Flywheel Strategy